-This basic bread recipes requires only the most simple ingredients.
+These basic bread recipes require only the most simple ingredients.
 For additional texture and flavor you can add dried fruits, chocolate morsels, and caraway seeds, however, these ingredients are optional.

 The essential ingredients are listed below and are ones you likely have in your pantry or refrigerator already.
 If you don’t I buttermilk, I’ve got an easy solution detailed below.

 - Baking Soda